 Across the nation, help is available through the Eldercare Locator.
 Call 1-800-677-1116 for a specially trained operator to refer you to a local agency that can help.
 The Eldercare Locator is open Monday through Friday from 9 AM to 8 PM Eastern Time (ET).

-In Illinois and other states, Adult Protective Services (APS) agencies work with local social service agencies to insure the safety and well-being of elders and adults with disabilities who are in danger of being mistreated or neglected, are unable to take care for themselves or protect themselves from harm.
+In Illinois and other states, Adult Protective Services (APS) agencies work with local social service agencies to ensure the safety and well-being of elders and adults with disabilities who are in danger of being mistreated or neglected, are unable to take care for themselves or protect themselves from harm.
 Interventions provided by APS include, but are not limited to:

 - Receiving reports of adults abuse, exploitation or neglect